YuanYuYuan/Bluemix-tutorial/facebook-weather-bot/README.md

 pip install watson_developer_cloud
 ```

-Adn it may take some time to create a new classifer (training may take 10 minutes).
+And it may take some time to create a new classifer (training may take 10 minutes).

 ```sh
 python NLC_create.py